node-machine/rttc/README.md

 ##### .stringifyHuman(value, typeSchema)

-Convert a JavaScript value into a string that can be parsed by `stringifyHuman()`.
+Convert a JavaScript value into a string that can be parsed by `parseHuman()`.

 Specifically, this method is an inverse operation of `.parseHuman()`; that is, if you take the stringified result from this function and pass that in to `.parseHuman()` using the same type schema, you'll end up back where you started: with the original JavaScript value you passed in to `rttc.stringifyHuman()`.